alchemyplatform/aa-sdk/README.md

 # aa-sdk

-The `aa-sdk` is a type-safe and performant TypeScript library built on top of [viem](https://viem.sh/) to provide ergonomic methods for sending user operations, sponsoring gas, and deploying smart contract accounts.
+The `aa-sdk` is a type-safe and performant TypeScript library built on top of [viem](https://viem.sh/) to provide ergonomic methods for sending user operations, sponsoring gas, and deploying smart accounts.
 It handles all the complexity of ERC-4337 under the hood to make account abstraction simple.

 The SDK also implements an EIP-1193 provider interface to easily plug into any popular dapp or wallet connect libraries such as RainbowKit, Wagmi, and Web3Modal.
 It also includes ethers.js adapters to provide full support for ethers.js apps.